photon1503/az-native/demos/08-dapr/01-dapr-intro/readme.md

-# Dapr Environment Setup, Tooling & State Management
+# Environment Setup, Debugging & State Management

 This modules demonstrates how to code & debug a Dapr based microservices as well as to deploy it to Azure Container Apps.
 It is based on the [Dapr quickstarts](https://docs.dapr.io/getting-started/quickstarts/).